-Risks in our operations

-As an aerospace and defense company, CAE operates in a highly regulated and technologically sophisticated environment.
+Risks in our operations: As an aerospace and defence company, CAE operates in a highly regulated and technologically sophisticated environment.
 In the production of our simulators and training devices, we predominantly employ a workforce distinguished by high skill requirements based on the nature of the work, such as engineers or other technical professionals.
-Furthermore, CAE's simulators are predominantly manufactured at our headquarters in Montreal, Canada, and in the United States.
 With respect to training services and flight services, our workforce consists of other highly skilled professionals, such as software developers, pilots and flight instructors.
-On a preliminary basis, we have assessed modern slavery risks in our operations as low, due to operating in jurisdictions and industries that have a lower prevalence of modern slavery and human trafficking.
+We have assessed modern slavery risks in our operations as low.
+This finding is based on our presence in jurisdictions with a lower prevalence of modern slavery and human trafficking, as well as controls implemented within our organization to prevent human rights impacts and violations.

-Risks in our supply chain

-We deliberately primarily source from suppliers located within the same geographic area as our operations, namely North America and Europe.
+Risks in our supply chain: We deliberately and primarily source from suppliers located within the same geographic area as our operations, namely North America and Europe.
 Additionally, during the period, CAE conducted a small proportion of its procurement activities in geographic regions reputed to have higher instances of modern slavery, such as Asia-Pacific and Africa/Middle East.
-On a preliminary basis, we have assessed modern slavery and human trafficking risks in our supply chains as low, due to our sourcing of parts from lower-risk jurisdictions and the technologically sophisticated nature of a significant proportion of our inputs.
+As part of the risk assessment process, we determined that CAE is exposed to human rights risks essentially through our sub-tiers suppliers network, including purchases of materials and components where child labour and forced labour are prevalent.